 At 22:12, the coastguard called the ship to say passengers were reporting problems to the local police, but the captain replied: "We have a blackout and we are checking the conditions on board."

-At 22:22 the captain gave orders to tell the coastguard that they had had a "failure" and need help from tug boats.
-The radio operator did this and added that all the passengers had been given life jackets, none were injured and there was a gash in the left side of the ship.
+At 22:22 the captain gave orders to tell the coastguard that they had had a "failure" and needed help from tug boats.
+The radio operator did this and added that all the passengers had been given life jackets, none was injured and there was a gash in the left side of the ship.

 At 22:33 the general emergency alarm was raised and passengers told to go to muster stations and await instructions.

 By 22:48 the ship had settled on the rocky sea bed, tilted by more than 30 degrees.
 The captain finally gave the order to abandon ship at at 22:54.